- ACRONYMS AND DEFINITIONS

 - Lipase increases

-- In trials, lipase increases occurred in 5.3% of Saxenda-treated patients and 2.2% of placebo-treated patients, and levels ≥ 3 X ULN occurred in 2.1% and 1%, respectively.
+- In trials, lipase increases occurred in 5.3% of Saxenda-treated patients and 2.2% of placebo-treated patients, with levels ≥ 3 X ULN occurring in 2.1% and 1%, respectively.
 The significance of these effects is unknown.

 - Calcitonin increases